apollo

 How to manage the interaction:

-Although taking Indocap Capsule and Warfarin together can result in an interaction, they can be taken together if prescribed by a doctor.
-However, if you experience unusual bleeding or bruising, vomiting, blood in your urine or stools, headache, dizziness, or weakness, consult a doctor immediately.
-Do not stop using any medications without consulting a doctor.
+Taking Indocap Capsule and Ibuprofen together can lead to an interaction, it can be taken if advised by your doctor.
+However, if you experience any symptoms like unusual bleeding or bruising, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness, consult a doctor immediately.
+Do not stop using any medications without a doctor's advice.

 IndometacinFlurbiprofen